 If you’ve ever wondered what it’s like to dine like a dictator or an imperial ruler, then the newly reopened, upscale French-Vietnamese Pasteur in Edgewater is probably just the ticket.

 It’s a thin line between a nondescript riblet-slinging chain restaurant like Applebee’s and BLT American Brasserie, a new River North restaurant from international super-chef Laurent Tourondel.
 BLT falls on the right side of that line, but only barely.

 I’m no culinary Luddite.
 In the last year, I’ve eaten and relished bacon ice cream, tortilla foam, Rice Krispies with strawberry Pop Rocks, pineapple sponge, Dover sole with dehydrated banana powder and a chocolate-raspberry-and-foie-gras milkshake.

-La Sardine’s Bouillabaisse I never met an organ meat I didn’t like.
+I never met an organ meat I didn’t like.
 This has become my eating mantra.
 It makes me sound like a culinary bad ass and makes the chicks swoon.
-Food network chicks anyway.
+Food Network chicks anyway.